stakwork/sphinx-key/sphinx-key/README.md

 ### Signer

+- Plug in the ESP32-C3 dev board to your computer via data-enabled micro-USB.
 - `cd ~`
 - `git clone https://github.com/stakwork/sphinx-key.git`
 - `cd sphinx-key`
-- `./deploy.sh`
+- `./deploy.sh`.
+This commands takes a while, it builds and flashes everything!
-- You will then be shown the logs of the signer.
+- You will eventually be shown the logs of the signer.
 - Wait for the message `Waiting for data from the phone!`.
 The LED should blink green.
 - On your phone connect to the Wifi `sphinxkey`.
 This is served from the ESP32, and has no password.
 > **Note**